Photo by Naja Bertolt Jensen on Unsplash.

-As you may have or have not already known (or had read about on this blog), microplastics are everywhere, and they are killing us in ways we still do not fully understand.
+As you may have or have not already known (or had read about on this blog) these microplastic particles are negatively affecting us in ways we still do not fully understand.

 From tricking our bodies into the suppression of important hormones, increasing rates of sperm infertility, and unnaturally affecting our digestive, cardiac, and pulmonary systems, microplastics are a serious threat to our health and wellbeing.